Opinion | John Thompson led Black America’s basketball team

 Today, when an NFL backup quarterback kneels before a game, Nike might sign a socially conscious athlete such as Colin Kaepernick to a multimillion-dollar endorsement deal.
 Entire teams boycott NBA playoff games to protest racial injustice.
 In 1989, though, no coach had the conviction to walk off the court before two games to protest racially biased college-entrance achievement tests.

-“Big John” didn’t care if being woke made him broke, and refused to be a homogenized, palatable Black man to appease ill-intentioned White America.
+No coach but “Big John,” who didn’t care if being woke made him broke, and who refused to be a homogenized, palatable Black man to appease ill-intentioned White America.

 Thompson didn’t merely coach Georgetown; he lorded over the program and the lives of his players.
 And he detested the perception of the big, angry Black coach fielding a team of big, angry young Black men to do his bidding for all the slights he had received in his own life.